 Avoid foods that have been fried or are greasy to touch.

 Avoid foods bought from restaurants or bakeries.
 Only homemade foods are allowed – No eating out.

-Ensure taht your home is stocked only with fruits, salads and whole grain foodstuffs.
+Ensure that your home is stocked only with fruits, salads and whole grain foodstuffs.
 No maida, no sweets, no savouries.

 Eat only high fibre grains and snack on fruits, raw vegetables, nuts between meals.
 Before and after each meal, drink a glass of water.